JohnCMello/notes/presentation-V-advancedJs/JavaScript.md

   return person;

-const [js, html, css] = webdevTechStack(); // => Uncaught TypeError: webdevTechStack is not a function or its return value is not iterable
+const [js, html, css] = webDevTechStack(); // => Uncaught TypeError: webDevTechStack is not a function or its return value is not iterable

 const {name, age, developer} = webDev(); // => Uncaught TypeError: webDev is not a function or its return value is not iterable
 ```